buenos-nachos/time-sync/README.md

 // this unsubscribe happens 45 seconds after the last update.
 Subscriber 1 will
 // be updated in 4 minutes and 15 seconds, rather than in five minutes. unsubscribe2();

+// If we were to call this, there would be no active interval, and TimeSync
+// would immediately clear the active interval.
+Calling any unsubscribe
+// callback more than once always results in a no-op.
+// unsubscribe1();

 // The ReadonlyDate class is fully assignable to the native date class, to
 // maximize interoperability with existing JavaScript libraries.
 Any function